 There’s always lots of opportunity for dancing on a cruise.
 Even if you or your partner have two left feet, cruise lines offer dance classes in many different styles from ballroom to salsa.
 Just check your daily planner for times and locations.

 The ship’s nightclub will play music to appeal to all ages, so even if you left your clubbing days behind years (or decades!) ago, you can still take a spin on the dance floor.

 Generally, the DJs will play older music earlier in the evening, and progress to current club hits as the night wears on.
-The daily planner will list if there’s a theme for a particular night, or if they’ll be playing music from a specific era or style at different times in the evening.
+The daily planner or your cruise line’s app will list if there’s a theme for a particular night, or if they’ll be playing music from a specific era or style at different times in the evening.

 Cozy up in the hot tub

 Relaxing in a toasty hot tub with just your partner is definitely romantic.
 But the hot tubs on the Lido deck can be very crowded.
 Teenagers camp out in them for hours!
 If you didn’t book the thermal suite, check your map for alternate hot tub locations, or ask a crew member.

 Some ships have a hot tub or two in less-busy areas, like on the adults-only pool deck or near a secondary pool.
 Or, wait until it’s less busy after dinner (but not too late—the crew will sometimes shut the hot tubs down).

 Want to always have access to your own private hot tub?
 If you’re looking to really splash out on this romantic getaway, some ships feature suites with a private hot tub on the balcony!